Internectio/Locuscraft/README.md

 You may say, "oh it's just a mash-up of a bunch of things that already exist".
 Well you'd be right for the most part.
 So, why build it?

+As Steve Jobs said, we should take the best and spread it around "so that everybody grows up with better things".

-1. **Everyone will have control** over all of these things, as well as any future additions.
+1. **Everyone will have control** over all of the content on Locuscraft.
 2. **Maximum organization and efficiency** in finding the information you want.
 3. **Global awareness** - since high quality, personalized information will be visible on everyones' homepage; since everyone will contribute information from all walks of life; and since there are no borders.
 4. **Global reviews** - every entry, and it's posts, tasks, comments, and guides can have a rating.
 The highly rated stuff will be highly visible while low ratings will be at the bottom.